 Did defendants’ business activities bring them within the reach of New York’s long-arm statute and satisfy due process under the U.S. Constitution?
 Answer: Yes, based upon defendants’ intentional and repeated use of New York correspondent bank accounts to launder their customers’ illegally-obtained funds.

 Rushaid v.
 Pictet & Cie, 2016 NY Slip Op 07834 (November 22, 2016)

 The Court of Appeals summarized the parties and the lawsuit:

 Plaintiff Rasheed Al Rushaid is a Saudi resident and co-owner of plaintiff Al Rushaid Petroleum Investment Corporation (ARPIC), a company organized under the laws of Saudi Arabia and the owner of another Saudi company, plaintiff Al Rushaid Parker Drilling, Ltd. (ARPD).
-Defendants are Pictet & Cie (Pictet), a private bank with its principal place of business in Geneva, Switzerland, Vice President and Client Relationship Manager Pierre-Alain Chambaz and Pictet’s eight general partners.
-Plaintiffs sued defendants in New York state court for concealing ill-gotten money from a scheme orchestrated by three of plaintiffs’ employees.
+Defendants are Pictet & Cie (Pictet), a private bank with its principal place of business in Geneva, Switzerland, one of Pictet’s officers and Pictet’s eight general partners.
+Plaintiffs sued defendants in New York state court for allegedly concealing ill-gotten money from a scheme orchestrated by three of plaintiffs’ employees.

 The facts as alleged in the complaint: